 In other words, most opportunities for faith formation are child-focused with parents on the periphery and other adults largely excluded.
 We remind parents that they are their children’s first instructors in the faith without taking the time to make sure they themselves are formed and enriched in their faith lives.

-The United States Conference of Catholic Bishops (USCCB) affirmed in its 1971 General Catechetical Directory that “catechesis for adults must be considered the chief form of catechesis.”
-Either this message did not trickle down or adult catechesis has been tried and failed in the decades since.
-In 1999 the bishops affirmed their commitment with Our Hearts Were Burning Within Us: A Pastoral Plan for Adult Faith Formation in the United States (USCCB Publishing), in which they acknowledge the difficulties of adult catechesis and offer hope and concrete suggestions to shift the focus.
+The United States Conference of Catholic Bishops (USCCB) affirmed in its 1971 General Catechetical Directory that “catechesis for adults must be considered the chief form of catechesis” (20).
+Either this message did not trickled down or else adult catechesis has been tried and failed in the decades since.
+In 1999 the bishops affirmed their commitment with Our Hearts Were Burning Within Us: A Pastoral Plan for Adult Faith Formation in the United States (USCCB Publishing) in which they acknowledge the difficulties of adult catechesis and offer hope and concrete suggestions to shift the focus.
 Yet this still hasn’t caught on in most U.S. parishes.

-Not only was there an eager audience for the event, but numerous parishioners immediately reached out offering to bake goodies or help with setup.
+Not only was there an eager audience for the event, but numerous parishioners immediately reached out, offering to bake goodies or help with setup for the event.
 As we’ve discussed this issue and been clear about our desire to stand with the marginalized, we have been forming and re-forming the faith of those in the parish and those who joined us as a result of our radical welcome.